Wizards’ hot start continues with a fourth straight win

 Keeping balance

 Aaron Holiday earned his third start with Beal away from the team.
-Holiday started in Beal’s place once before, in the Wizards’ home opener, and has gotten the nod to move up out of the second unit for the sake of balance between the two groups, according to Coach Wes Unseld Jr.
+Holiday started in Beal’s place once before, in the Wizards’ home opener, and has gotten the nod to move up out of the second unit for the sake of balance between the groups, according to Unseld.

 Unseld said he prefers to have Raul Neto come off the bench in part because of his ability to change the game’s pace.

-“The one thing Raul does, he changes the tempo a little bit on the defensive end, he gets downhill, makes plays,” Unseld said before the win over the Magic.
+“The one thing Raul does, he changes the tempo a little bit on the defensive end; he gets downhill, makes plays,” Unseld said before the win.
 “But the biggest key is just keeping us organized.
 We’re not just running up and down and playing too free, but we’re getting ourselves to spots early.
-Orchestrating the first side of the offense and then once the defense breaks down, being able to get to our drive and kicks, move the ball.
+Orchestrating the first side of the offense and then, once the defense breaks down, being able to get to our drive and kicks, move the ball.
 He does that exceptionally well.”

 Holiday had 11 points and four assists.
 Neto had nine points and five assists.